• Home

 Step 4: Add the Cereal

-Add all 6 cups of Rice Krispies to the peanut butter mixture and stir until every piece of cereal is coated.
-Work quickly — the mixture will start to stiffen as it cools.
+Add all six cups of Rice Krispies to the peanut butter mixture, and stir so every cereal piece is coated.
+Be quick because the mixture will stiffen as it cools.
+Ideally, you’d have an even coating throughout the mixture with no dry pockets of cereal at the bottom.

 Step 5: Press Into the Pan